Melting one

 Afterword

 Felix has written down the true story of my achievement.
 He was born in Bern and grew up in the surrounding area.
 To preserve this cultural heritage, he founded Chocobern.
 Since January 2020, he has been sharing his local knowledge with guests on a walk of life along Bern’s sweet past.
-Now, one could accuse him of trivializing the story about myself.
+Based on the version in the book “Patriarchs” one could accuse him of downplaying the story about me.
 Moreover, since the broadcast of “Schweiz und die Schokolade,” he has been repeatedly asked about the legend.
 However, a complete explanation of the background is not possible.
 He has therefore decided to publish a counterstatement to the version presented in “Patriarchs.”
 Interested guests can be referred to this website in the future.

 With Felix, guests can enjoy various specialties that sweeten up their stay in Bern.
-I would therefore highly recommend a visit to him for any chocolate lover.
-Click the link below to learn more about what he has to offer regarding Switzerland’s most comprehensive history of chocolate.
+I would therefore highly recommend a visit to him for any chocoholic.
+Click the link below to learn more about what he has to offer regarding Switzerland’s most comprehensive and charming history.

 Felix has written down the true story of my achievement.
 He was born in Bern and grew up in the surrounding area.
 To preserve this cultural heritage, he founded Chocobern.
 Since January 2020, he has been sharing his local knowledge with guests on a walk of life along Bern’s sweet past.
-Now, one could accuse him of trivializing the story about myself.
+Based on the version in the book “Patriarchs” one could accuse him of downplaying the story about me.
 Moreover, since the broadcast of “Schweiz und die Schokolade,” he has been repeatedly asked about the legend.
 However, a complete explanation of the background is not possible.
 He has therefore decided to publish a counterstatement to the version presented in “Patriarchs.”
 Interested guests can be referred to this website in the future.

 With Felix, guests can enjoy various specialties that sweeten up their stay in Bern.
-I would therefore highly recommend a visit to him for any chocolate lover.
-Click the link below to learn more about what he has to offer regarding Switzerland’s most comprehensive history of chocolate.
+I would therefore highly recommend a visit to him for any chocoholic.
+Click the link below to learn more about what he has to offer regarding Switzerland’s most comprehensive and charming history.

 Made on